wp-plugins/bp-profile-search/readme.txt

 `<?php do_action ('bp_profile_search_form'); ?>`

-If you are *not* using the BuddyPress default theme, you have to insert the BP Profile Search form somewhere in your theme Members page.
+If you are *not* using the BuddyPress default theme, the procedure might be different.

 == Troubleshooting ==